 9. Security Measures

 General and accepted Property industry information security practices and procedures are in place.
 The Responsible Party will to the best of its ability protect all personal information submitted to it by the User from loss or damage to personal information as a result of unauthorised access to such personal information.
-THE USER MUST HOWEVER REMEMBER THE CONTENTS OF CLAUSE 9.5 IN THE TERMS AND CONDITIONS.
 We will notify you in the event any security breaches do take place.